Owen-Clem/AI_Assisted_Research/README.md

 ## Security Notes

 - Server binds to `127.0.0.1` only -- not accessible on the network
-- All article content is HTML-stripped before being sent to Claude
+- All article content is HTML-stripped and wrapped in XML delimiters before being sent to Claude, and both system prompts explicitly instruct the model to treat that content as untrusted data, never as instructions to follow
 - Jinja2 autoescaping is enabled -- external content is never rendered as raw HTML
 - `.env` is gitignored -- API keys are never committed